 - Optimal results with the market-leading solution

 Benefit from our established freeze substitution downstream workflow using the EM AFS2, EM TRIM2, EM UC7, or EM AC20 to prepare your samples for subsequent TEM imaging.
-The Nano workflow is also suitable for SEM tomography analysis.
+Coral Life is also suitable for SEM tomography analysis.
 Use the ARTOS 3D to prepare samples on wafers.